 Disneyland opened on July 17, 1955 and today is one of the world’s most popular vacation destinations!

-Disneyland consists of 6 lands: Adventureland, Frontierland, Fantasyland, Tomorrowland, Toontown, and the newest land, Star Wars: Galaxy’s Edge.
+Disneyland consists of 9 lands: Main Street, U.S.A., Adventureland, New Orleans Square, Critter Country, Frontierland, Fantasyland, Tomorrowland, Mickey’s Toontown, and the newest land, Star Wars: Galaxy’s Edge.
 The lands are connected through a hub in the center of the park, where Sleeping Beauty Castle sits.

 While most Guests visit for the attractions, Disneyland also offers several wonderful dining locations and entertainment offerings.
 One of the best parts about visiting Disneyland is, you never know what you may expect to see when you turn a corner!
 You might see the Disneyland Band, led by Mickey Mouse, playing down Main Street USA, or Peter Pan playing hide-and-seek from Captain Hook in Fantasyland.